perjerz/academic-perjerz/content/post/en-what-is-ngmodule/index.md

       providers: [
         { provide: ActivatedRoute, useValue: {params, data} }
       ],
-      // Tells the compiler not to error on unknown elements and attributes
+      // Tell compiler to not show error for unknown elements and attributes
       schemas: [NO_ERRORS_SCHEMA]
     });
     TestBed.compileComponents();